oanda/apidocs/v1/forex-labs.md

 ## Commitments of Traders

-Returns up to 4 years worth of Commitments of Traders data from the CFTC for supported currencies.
+Returns up to 4 years worth of Commitments of Traders data from the [CFTC](http://www.cftc.gov/MarketReports/CommitmentsofTraders/index.htm) for supported currencies.
 This is essentially CFTC's Non-Commercial order book data.
-More information can be found on the [CFTC's website](http://www.cftc.gov/MarketReports/CommitmentsofTraders/index.htm)
+More info at our [Forex Labs](http://fxtrade.oanda.ca/analysis/commitments-of-traders) page.

     GET /labs/v1/commitments_of_traders